AntonovAlexander/activecore/README.md

 * mpss - SoC with multiple RISC-V cores and xbar (located at /designs/rtl/mpss)

-Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with variable-length pipelines (riscv_1stage-riscv_6stage).
+Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with varying-length pipelines (riscv_1stage-riscv_6stage).
 RISC-V CPU core generator is located at /designs/activecore/riscv_pipex.
 Preliminary build of the core and software is required.
 Demo projects use UART-controllable bus master for reset and initialization (tests for pss_memsplit are launched by /designs/rtl/pss_memsplit/sw/benchmarks/hw_test.py).

 For questions, please contact antonov.alex.alex@gmail.com